kdevnel/Chat-operators/readme.md

 3. paste the contents of stylus.css into the code field
 4. ensure that "Applies to" is set to "URLS on the domain" / hud.happychat.io
 5. SAVE
-6. screenshot:

 1. install Tampermonkey
 2. create a new script, with name "HappyChat Operators"
-3. paste the contents of tampermonkey.js into the code field and SAVE
+3. paste the contents of tampermonkey.js into the code field
+4. SAVE

 More information: https://heinvestigations.wordpress.com/2018/01/17/happychat-operators-redesign/